GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 **Goal:** Enable advertisers to measure ad performance.

-There are two proposals for APIs that would allow the user's browser to gather impression and conversion data and report this back to advertisers in a way that prevents linking of identities across sites or collecting user browsing history:
+There are two proposals for APIs that allow the user's browser, rather than a third party, to gather impression and conversion data.
+This data can then be reported back to advertisers in a way that does not enable linking of identities across sites or collection of user browsing history:

 +   [Click Through Conversion Measurement Event-Level](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
 (API name suggestions welcome!)
 +   [Aggregated Reporting](https://github.com/csharrison/aggregate-reporting-api) aggregates browsing data for multiple sites and multiple users in a single report, while preserving privacy by only allowing aggregate reporting on things that a lot of different people did.